Naturforschende Gesellschaft in Zürich

+The current president Dr Rene Martin Oetterli MRSC next to the model of vitamin B12's crystal structure by Dorothy Crowfoot-Hodgkin.

 The Society of Natural Sciences in Zurich (Naturforschende Gesellschaft in Zürich) is a society founded in 1746 for the promotion of natural sciences.
 It was founded by Johannes Gessner and other citizens in Zurich as the Physicalische Societät and is one of the oldest scientific societies in both Switzerland and the German-speaking world.
 As of 2025, there were around 475 members, and the president is Fritz Gassmann.
 Within the Swiss Academy of Natural Sciences, the NGZH is a member organisation of the Natural Sciences Platform.